-Despite my previous [/tech/time-machine-on-a-network-drive post] on how to get Time Machine backing up to a network drive, this turned out to be flaky.
+Despite my previous post on how to get Time Machine backing up to a network drive, this turned out to be flaky.
 So far using iSCSI has been bomb proof and without having to do anything arcane, it is likely a lot more reliable.

 My network backups stopped working at some point, possibly when I upgraded to Snow Leopard.
 Actually I'm pretty sure that's when it stopped working.